joeblew99/gu/docs/IntroductionsAndDesign.md

 Once this interface is met by any `struct` then it's content can be rendered and updated at the most optimize mode possible.
 This allows us to write a custom rendering markup for any structure we wish.
 This is in all of `Gu` where such requirement is needed, beyond this interface the developer is free to structure their application as they please.

-For example, making an array a renderable item.
+- For example, making an array a Renderable item:

 ```go

 type List []string

 func (l List) Render() gutrees.Markup {